apache/cassandra/doc/source/architecture/storage_engine.rst

 If space gets above this value, Cassandra will flush every dirty CF in the oldest segment and remove it.
 So a small total commitlog space will tend to cause more flush activity on less-active columnfamilies.

-The default value is the smaller of 8192, and 1/4 of the total space of the commitlog volume.
+The default value is the smallest between 8192 and 1/4 of the total space of the commitlog volume.

 *Default Value:* 8192